The video recording and related materials are accessible to the membership in the Members Area.

-On 17 September from 16:00-17:30 CEST the 19th ENCATC Members Talk will focus on “What are the digital challenges and opportunities for future ECOC’s cities?”
+On 17 September from 16:00-17:30 CEST the 19th ENCATC Members Talk focused on “What are the digital challenges and opportunities for future ECOC’s cities?”

-This event aims to build on the capacity building
+This event aimed to build on the capacity building

 activities, namely Academy Camps and podcasts, carried out under the Capacity Building

 for European Capitals of Culture contract